Qingtianese diaspora: Republic era

 The outbreak of World War II and the ensuing warfare, atrocities and displacements devastated the Qingtianese community in Europe.
 On September 27, 1940, Italy, which was under the rule of Fascist leader Benito Mussolini, formed the Axis Aliiance with Germany and Japan and began to target the Chinese community in Italy, whose country of origin belonged to the Allied Powers.
 As a result of mass arrest taken by the Italian government, nearly 200 overseas Chinese from Qingtian were detained in the Isola del Gran Sasso internment camp located in the mountainous Abruzzo region of Southern Italy.
 According to the newspaper report of L'Osservatore Romano on August 4–5, 1941, 40 Chinese men in the internment camp converted to Catholicism on the same day under the persuasion of a Chinese pastor named Chang, and held a baptism ceremony in the church.
-At the end of 1943, the local anti-fascist guerrillas in Italy successfully liberated the town of Isola del Gran Sasso and released the Chinese imprisoned in the internment camp.
+At the end of 1943, the local anti-fascist guerrillas in Italy successfully liberated the town of Isola del Gran Sasso and freed the Chinese imprisoned in the internment camp.

-After World War II, the United Nations Relief and Rehabilitation Administration and the Nationalist government carried out relief work for overseas Chinese victims of World War II, sending most of the overseas Chinese in Europe back to China.
-Due to the ruinous state of Europe and the turbulent situation in China after the war, the number of overseas Chinese from Qingtian dwindled from more than 30,000 in the heyday of the 1920s and 1930s to less than 5,000 in 1949.
+After World War II, the United Nations Relief and Rehabilitation Administration and the Nationalist government carried out relief work for overseas Chinese victims of World War II, repatriating most of the overseas Chinese in Europe back to China.
+Due to the ruinous state of Europe and turbulent situation in China after the war, the number of overseas Chinese from Qingtian dwindled from more than 30,000 in the heyday of 1920s and 30s to less than 5,000 in 1949.